tdg2-org/scripts/README.md

 -BDName     : name of BD within tcl script. "-BDname <bd-name>".
 Default is "top_bd" if not
               provided.

+-multBD     : this needs to be added if there are multiple BDs in the design. temporary fix
+              for using the above -BDtcl,-BDName args, which implies multiple BD tcl files in the BD folder. adding -multBD arg assumes every tcl file in the BD folder will be processes and used in the design. without -multBD (default), only a single BD will be used, "top_bd" as default, or BD that is given using the -BDtcl and/or -BDName args.

 -verbose    : print script tcl for debug. prevent usage of -notrace for vivado commands.

 -out        : "-out <output_products-directory-name>".
 Custom name of directory location for